Skip to main content

 The domestication experiments on silver foxes, initiated by Dmitry Belyaev, demonstrated how selective breeding for tameness or aggression could drastically alter behaviour in just a few generations.
 Tame foxes became affiliative, curious, and less fearful, while aggressive foxes displayed heightened stress responses and reduced sociability.

-Interestingly, these behavioural shifts were not underpinned by large, singular genetic changes.
-Instead, they arose from subtle genetic and environmental interactions, highlighting the malleability of behaviour through evolutionary pressure.
-To add to this, the offspring of tame and aggressive pairings would be either tame or aggressive themselves, there is no blending of traits, reflecting the observations seen in narcissistic and codependent families.
+To add to this, the offspring of tame and aggressive pairings would be either tame or aggressive themselves, there was no blending of traits, reflecting the observations seen in narcissistic and codependent families.

 Could the behavioural differences between tame and aggressive foxes mirror the sensory and emotional divergences in humans?
 For example: